UX/UI Designer

 Clawmi

-A relaxing and fun 2D claw-machine game where every catch unlocks new decor to customize your dream room.
+A relaxing and fun 2D mobile decorating and claw-machine simulation game where every catch unlocks new decor to customize your dream room.
 Master the claw, complete collections, and create a home that is uniquely yours.

 Background